apchamberlain/undo-tree.el/README.md

 work in Emacs versions 22 and 23 too, but will not work without modifications in earlier versions of Emacs.

-To install `undo-tree-mode', make sure this file is saved in a directory in your `load-path', and add the line:
+To install `undo-tree-mode`, make sure this file is saved in a directory in your `load-path`, and add the line:

     (require 'undo-tree)